The proper removal of clip-in hair extensions is as important as the installation process.

 Materials/Tools Needed

-- Wide-tooth comb or detangling brush – Helps you gently remove any knots before taking the extensions out.
+- Wide-tooth comb or detangling brush – Gets out any knots before you remove the clips

-- Mirror – Preferably in a well-lit space so you can clearly see what you’re doing.
+- Mirror – Find a spot with good lighting so you can actually see what you're doing

-- Extension storage bag or box – Keeps your extensions safe and in shape once they’re off.
+- Storage bag or box – Somewhere to keep your extensions safe when they're not in use

-- Optional: Leave-in conditioner or detangling spray – Makes it easier to glide through tangles without pulling.
+- Optional: Leave-in conditioner or detangling spray –Helps you work through tangles without yanking

 How to Take Care of Clip-in Extensions